RobDBennett/RobDBennett.github.io/_posts/2020-05-25-build_1_Steam_Data.md

 ![Vis3](/assets/img/Vis3.JPG)

 Not the prettiest, I know, but it contains a lot of interest, and at least to me, surprising data.
 I want to focus on two areas that this information jumped out at me for, and then I want to sum this up with some annidotal thoughts on it.
-First, lets look at the hours people sunk into these titles.
+First, let's look at the hours people sunk into these titles.

 ![Vis1](/assets/img/Vis1.JPG)

 First off, notice that every single one of these titles has a *huge* difference between the Mean and Median time spent playing them.
 When I was first exploring this data, I was just going to go with the Mean as my metric, until I took a closer look at the data.
 Some players sunk an unbelievable amount of time into these titles.
 One player in Dota 2 had nearly two-thousand hours in just that game alone!
-If felt a little jarring, but when you look at the Median player's time in the games, you'll notice that it's a much more uniformed distribution.
+If felt a little jarring, but when you look at the Median player's time in the games, you'll notice that it's a much more uniform distribution.

 The second thing that I want to focus on are the reviews for these games.